 Being an obsessive compulsive in the world of design remains both a blessing and a curse.
 I love it when my clients consider the outcome to be something beautiful, but getting there for me is stressful and full of self-doubt.

 Perfectionism may not sound like a first-world problem, but it can suppress creativity.
 I’ve had to develop my own techniques to overcome its constraints and give myself elbow-room to elevate my solutions beyond unoriginal and literal translation.
 It seems to work.

 There’s a big difference between order, simplicity, assembling, editing and the product of good design.
 It’s about making the functional emotional, applying the fundamentals with imagination and inspiration.
 Things like perfect alignment and font size to logo ratio mean very little when there’s no imagination and creativity.
 After all, isn’t the purpose of design to represent the ordinary through a lens that inspires?

 A good designer knows where to strike the balance between seamless execution and creative application.
-They are dedicated to create something that both needs no explanation and produces a smile for person looking at it.
+They are dedicated to create something that both needs no explanation and produces a smile for a person looking at it.